mF2C/SlaManagementUI/README.md

 * (in progress)

 The SLA Management UI is a React application that depends on CIMI to obtain the information about ServiceInstances, Agreements, Violations...
-The connection with CIMI is done through an Nginx, used both in development and production.
+The connection to CIMI is done through an Nginx, used both in development and production.

 ## Development